These are the best Fitbit Charge 5 bands you can buy

 When you buy a new fitness tracker, one of the first things you'll want to do is find a band that matches your style.
-What's more, you want to be sure you're picking a band that will provide you with excellent comfort.
-Choosing the best Fitbit Charge 5 band requires you to consider a few key factors.
-Do you need something that can withstand intense workouts?
+What's more, you want to be sure you're picking a band that will provide excellent comfort.
+Choosing the best Fitbit Charge 5 bands requires you to consider a few key factors.
+Do you need one to withstand intense workouts?
 Are you headed to a formal event that requires a fancy accessory?
-Whatever the case, Fitbit offers some amazing options.
-Keep in mind these are new proprietary bands, so previous Charge 3 or Charge 4 bands won't work.
+Whatever the case, Fitbit offers some fantastic options.
+Keep in mind these bands have new pins, so previous Charge 3 or Charge 4 bands won't work.

 - Time to be active: Fitbit Charge 5 Sport Silicone Band